apache/www-site/content/foundation/bylaws.md

 executed instrument requiring it.
-The Secretary shall have general charge of the membership records of the corporation and shall keep, at the registered or principal office of the corporation, a record of the members showing the name, address, telephone number, facsimile number and electronic mail address of each member.
+The Secretary shall have general charge of the membership records of the corporation and shall keep, at the registered or principal office of the corporation, a record of the members showing the name, address, and electronic mail address of each member.
 The Secretary shall sign such instruments as may require their signature and, in general, shall perform all duties as may be assigned to them from time to time by